-Procurement specialists need to manage everything from creating and sending initial proposals, analyzing and managing important sales and delivery terms within those proposals, and tracking the cycle of these orders from the initial procurement contract agreement to delivery.
+Procurement specialists need to manage everything from creating and sending initial proposals, analyzing important sales and delivery terms within those proposals, and tracking the cycle of these orders.

 In 2020, disruptions occurred not only as a result of physical supply constrictions, but also because optimal digital systems weren’t in place to manage these, per CIPS news (Chartered Institute of Procurement and Supply).
 The pandemic exposed the need to further digitize procurement practices.

-This year is a reset for organizations to make important changes to guard against future disruptions that are likely, whether these are health-related, geo-political, or environmental.
+This year is a reset for organizations to make important changes to guard against future disruptions that are likely.
+These could include anything health-related, geo-political, or environmental.

 Ensuring data security in contracts is a continued priority in 2021.
 Data shows that organizations that only meet contractual obligations or regulations have not created secure controls against data breaches.

-Unfortunately, for many organizations, the weakest secure link exists in supplier, partner, and third party access points.
-These come in the form of a “supplier attack,” where breach can occur in your system through a partner or supplier who has some access to it.
+Unfortunately, for many organizations, the weakest secure link exists in supplier, partner, and third-party access points.
+These come in the form of a “supplier attack,” where breach can occur in your system through another party who has some access to it.

-Data additionally shows that as recently as late as 2018, the majority of companies—over 60%—continue to use either no cloud-based tools or work with word processing software for their work process, or to manage their supplier relationships, advises Bain and Company.
+Data additionally shows that as recently as late as 2018, the majority of companies—over 60%—continue to use either no cloud-based tools or work with word processing software to manage their supplier relationships, advises Bain and Company.

-Your organization can integrate contract software safely and securely with existing software you use, such as DropBox, Box, Google Drive, and Salesforce.
+Your organization can integrate contract software safely and securely with existing software you use.
+Just a few examples are DropBox, Box, Google Drive, and Salesforce.